Meet the Lucerne House Care Home team

 Our wonderful team comprises nurses, carers, activities coordinators, chefs, housekeepers and more.
 These people are here to ensure that residents enjoy their time at the home and are supported to live life to the fullest.
 Meet some of our staff below:

-Hi, my name is Joanne and I am the Deputy Manager here at Lucerne House.
+Hi, my name is Sally Coletti, and I am the General Manager here at Lucerne.
+Welcome to our website!

 My name is Jessy and I have worked at Lucerne House for over 10 years and I have been Head of Alphinbrook unit since 2015.
 I feel privileged to have such a lovely unit and a supportive team behind me.